 Google Ads launches ‘Confidential Matching’ to enhance first-party data security

-• This feature is now the default setting for ‘Customer Match’ and will soon extend to enhanced web conversions.
+- Now available globally, it’s the default for ‘Customer Match’ and will soon extend to enhanced web conversions.

 Google Ads has introduced a new tool: ‘Confidential Matching’ that protects first-party data.
 In a tweet, Google’s Ads Liaison announced, “Today we’re announcing confidential matching, a new privacy-centric way that advertisers’ first-party data will be connected to and processed in Google Ads.”